 Rest assured, you’re not left without screenshots forever.
 A snipping tool for Mac does exist.
 Moreover, just like on Windows, it’s built right into the operating system — which is the answer to the common question of where to download snipping tool for Mac.

-Plus, there’s not just one snipping tool on Mac — there are dozens.
+macOS snipping tool is so baked into the operating system that it doesn’t even have a name.
+It just … well, works, mirroring the Snipping Tool you’ve grown accustomed to on Windows almost to a T. Plus, there’s not just one snipping tool on Mac — there are dozens.
 Below, we’ll compare the default screenshot snipping tool Mac offers to its Windows alternative, and introduce third-party tools like CleanShot, Dropshare, and Capto as well.

 How to use snipping tool on Mac